Biology Comprehensive Major: Fisheries and Aquatic Ecology Emphasis

 BIOL 312 Genetics (with recitation) 4

-BIOL elective BIOL upper division elective 3
+BIOL BIOL upper division elective 3

 Credits17